A Star is Born: Ranking Lady Gaga’s most dynamite performances and songs

 By all accounts playing an extended version of her Telephone persona, Robert Rodriguez’s exploitation movie tribute settles for utilizing Gaga’s public image rather than giving her a whole new character to explore.
 As a result, the star is a little stiff on screen, giving the role her best half-assed b-movie acting attempt.
-It definitely works for the movie but it also undermines her creative clout.
+This persona definitely works for the movie but also undermines her creative clout.

 This Saturday Night Live sketch from musical-comedy trio The Lonely Island hints at the possibility Gaga has more to offer than just a dazzling demeanor and great voice.
 Starring in the raunchy short alongside fellow actor-musician Justin Timberlake and the always wonderful Andy Samberg (That’s My Boy), Gaga shows she also has a wicked sense of comedy timing and a droll grasp of humor.

 Fans had high expectations for Gaga’s return to Ryan Murphy’s horror anthology show, which felt a little thwarted by the disappointing character she was given to play.
 Scáthach (the original supreme) is a bloodthirsty immortal witch with a voracious sexual appetite, great cunning, and a mysterious purpose, and yet Gaga’s performance occasionally feels a little one-note.
-However, it’s also a role in which she seems the most confident to be experimental and she’s all the more entertaining for it.
+However, Gaga’s role also seems like her most confident opportunity to be experimental and she’s all the more entertaining for embracing it.